 From her perspective, she saw him as a needy, desperate person who was trying to restrict her freedom.

 After I consulted with this reader, he tried a different approach.
 Instead of trying to convince her to stay, he pushed her way.

 He told his (ex) girlfriend that he thought it was great that she wanted to be single.
 She should live life and enjoy herself because he realized he wanted to do the same.

 The moment he pushed her away, she drew her closer to him.
 He was no longer needy and desperate.
 He was no longer a source of stress.
 He was once again a free, independent, masculine man.

 It was only a couple of weeks later that this girl changed her mind about wanting to be single.
-They first re-established a no-strings-attached sexual relationship.
+They first re-established a no-strings-attached relationship.
 Having fun.
 Not talking about the relationship.
 Enjoying each others company.

 It wasn’t long before she started having feelings for him again and push for a relationship.